 We have many key players in this area namely Mercari,eBay, Poshmark, and more.

 So I know you’ve landed here because you have managed to narrow it down to possibly two of the big selling conglomerates Mercari vs eBay and you’re obviously wondering which among these is safer, reliable, and dependable.

 The online world is like an infinite ocean of possibilities and being safe in this vast ocean is the most important thing.

-Before you make a decision its always good to get some insight about these selling platforms on factors such as how does it work, Is it legit, how exactly can you sell and buy on the platform, etc.
+Before you make a decision it’s always good to get some insight about these selling platforms on factors such as how they work, whether Is it legit, how exactly can you sell and buy on the platform, etc.